 A practical step-by-step approach for a small-business to reach POPI compliance fast, and get back to business confident everything is done and dusted.

 Whether you are a sole trader, (Pty) Ltd, Inc or anything else.

 Whether you are trading online or offline.

 No matter what you sell.

 We small business owners don't have the resources a listed company has.
 Most of us have one resource.
-Ourselves.
-We don't have the time to stay in touch with all the red tape needed to stay legal.
+Ourselves!
+We don't have the time to keep in touch with all the red tape needed to stay legal.